 Online Bachelor of Science in Astronomical and Planetary Sciences

 Study the stars in Arizona State University’s Bachelor of Science in astronomical and planetary sciences program.
-In this online astronomy degree, you’ll explore planets, solar systems and galaxies to understand where we came from and where we’re going using the universe as your laboratory.
+In this online astronomy degree, you’ll explore planets, solar systems and galaxies to understand space exploration and ongoing advances in the field.

 Learn more